Nikola Vlašić: UEFA Nations League and World Cup

-On 11 October 2020, Vlašić scored the opener in a 2–1 UEFA Nations League victory agaisnt Sweden at Stadion Maksimir and followed it up three days later with a goal in a 2–1 loss to reigning world champions France at the same location.
+On 11 October 2020, Vlašić scored the opener in a 2–1 UEFA Nations League victory against Sweden at Stadion Maksimir and followed it up three days later with a goal in a 2–1 loss to reigning world champions France at the same location.

 On 17 May 2021, Vlašić was selected in Zlatko Dalić's 26-man squad for the UEFA Euro 2020, marking Vlašić's first major tournament appearance.
 He started off the bench in Croatia's first two matches against England and the Czech Republic.
 On 22 June, Vlašić was named Star of the Match in the 3–1 victory against Scotland after scoring an opening goal, which led Croatia to Round of 16.

 On 9 November 2022, Vlašić was named in Dalić's 26-man squad for the 2022 FIFA World Cup.
 In the round of 16 and quarter-final matches against Japan and Brazil, respectively on 5 and 9 December — both of which led to a penalty shootout — Vlašić was the first to shoot for Croatia, scoring both times as Croatia progressed to the semi-final.

+On 18 May 2026, Vlašić was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he scored his first World Cup goal in a 2–1 victory over Ghana, helping his country secure a place in the knockout stage.